eventnetusa/eventnet/src/_vip/walmart-tour.md

       #### Offer your brand clients the unique and highly sought after
-      opportunity to activate steps away from the world's largest big box retailer.&nbsp;
+      opportunity to reach consumers where they shop in the parking lots and storefront sidewalks of the world's largest big box retailer.&nbsp;

-      #### Reach consumers where they shop by setting up in Walmart parking lots
-      and storefront sidewalks.&nbsp;

       #### Which stores will your brand clients activate in 2019?